freebasic/fbc/FreeBASIC/readme.txt

 Credits (in alphabetic order):

+  o Abdullah Ali (voodooattack[at]hotmail.com):
+    - Fixed and finished the Windows NT DDK headers at the inc/win/ddk dir, translated by the SWIG FB wrapper.
+    - Wrote the Windows NT DDK test at the examples/Windows/ddk/driver dir.
+    - Added DLL hot-linking support to the Windows port (disabled at the moment).

   o Angelo Mottola (a.mottola[at]libero.it) - Project Member:
     - Ported FreeBASIC to Linux; port maintainer.
     - Developer of GFXLib2.